Gildeskål church site

 The newer church from 1881 is a symbol of the transition from the Middle Ages to modern times.
 The church is an important part of the overall church site, and is still in use today.

-Around the church you will also find a cemetery with old gravestones that give a strong sense of local history.
-Some of the gravestones are several hundred years old, and each stone carries its own story about people who have been part of the community in Gildeskål.
+Around the church site you will also find a cemetery with old tombstones that give a strong sense of local history.
+Some of the tombstones are several hundred years old, and each stone carries its own story of people who have been part of the community in Gildeskål .

 A white church with a red roof surrounded by trees and green grass, with sunlight shining through the trees on a clear day.